UCLALibrary/validation-service/README.md

 - DOCKER_REGISTRY_ACCOUNT='YOUR_VALUE_HERE'
 - GITHUB_USER='YOUR_VALUE_HERE'

 For UCLA folks, the `DOCKER_REGISTRY_ACCOUNT` should be "uclalibrary".
+Also, remember to set your file permissions so that only you can read them.

 Once all of this is set up, you'll then be able to run the `ci-run` Makefile target.
 To run that target, you'll also need to supply the name of the workflow you want to run.
-The choices are: build, nightly, and release.
-The `nightly` and `release` workflows will actually push versions of the code up to DockerHub.
-Nightly will just push a `nightly` snapshot and `release` will push a tagged version.
-To run `release`, your local git repository needs to have at least one tag.
-It will release the latest.
+The choices are: build, nightly, prerelease and release.
+The `nightly`, `prerelease`, `release` workflows will actually push versions of the code up to DockerHub.
+Nightly will push a `nightly` snapshot, and `prerelease` and `release` will push a tagged version.
+To run either of the release(s), your local git repository needs to have at least one tag.
+The workflow will publish the latest tag.

-Below are examples of how each workflow can be run:
+Below are examples of how each workflow can be run (note the required `JOB=` prefix):

     make ci-run JOB=build

     make ci-run JOB=nightly

+    make ci-run JOB=prerelease

     make ci-run JOB=release

 This functionality is probably most just useful for UCLA Library folks, but it's documented here in case others are interested in running this on their own, too.

+## Deploying to UCLA's Kubernetes Infrastructure

+Say more...

 ## Contact